balrok/pythonstuff/README.md

 The current content is:
 * eu3savegame: A util to parse and unparse save-games from europa universalis 3
 * antiidle: A util to play the Flashgame anti-idle - currently only the button-game is supported
+* rotmg: A util to play the Flashgame return of the mad god - currently only use a potion automatically when low on health
 * extension: A util to add an extension point to your project: will load files in a folder based on regex- or name- match